canyansi/Faial/docs/_posts/2021-04-18-How-does-a-drone-work.markdown

 # Basics for flight
 As far as I'm concerned, in order for any aerial vehicle to function, it needs to satisfy 3 basic requirements.

-1. Mechanical wings for aerial lift
+- Flight mechanism
-2. Energy to power itself
+- Energy to power itself
-3. A brain to control everything
+- A brain to control everything

 That's it.
 Well, 4 things if you include a body to house everything.

 # Mechanical Wings

+There are many methods to propel a device off the ground.